He provides "tremendously practical advice, is incredibly responsive and really makes the effort to understand the business and strategy."

 Previously, Mr. Taladay served in the antitrust leadership of Howrey LLP, and as International Legal Counsel at the Paris headquarters of Vivendi Universal.

 Mr. Taladay has been extremely active in the development of international competition policy.
-He serves as the Vice Chair of the Business and Industry Advisory Committee to the OECD Competition Committee and as Chair of the United States Council for International Business Competition Committee.
+He serves as a Vice Chair of the Business and Industry Advisory Committee to the OECD Competition Committee and as Chair of the United States Council for International Business Competition Committee.
 He has been appointed as a Non-Governmental Advisor to the International Competition Network, and has been invited by the U.S. FTC and DOJ to serve as a faculty member at several international merger workshops aimed at training more than 50 ICN member agencies in the analysis of mergers.
-He also acts as Chair of the International Committee of the ABA Section of Antitrust Law and as a member of the ICC Commission on Competition.
+He also acts as Co-Chair of the Procedural Transparency Task Force of the ABA Section of Antitrust Law and as a member of the ICC Commission on Competition.